 If your applications use only well-known fixed port numbers (let’s call them fixed-port applications), you don’t have to inspect the application data stream and can match the applications with access lists; stateless solutions seem appropriate.

 However, some stateful firewalls can add value even in fixed-port environments: they can delay the commitment of server resources to TCP sessions with TCP SYN cookies (also available in numerous server operating systems) and check the validity of TCP sessions.

 Last but not least, stateful firewall in front of a server can block TCP fingerprinting attempts.
 Sometimes you simply don’t want the attacker to know too much about your infrastructure.

 There are two extremes you can be facing in a data center:

-Obviously you’re the only one who can decide where your Data Center environment is and which measures you’d like to implement, but as a generic rule, the more exposed (and the worse managed) a server is, the more you should lean toward a stateful firewall in front of it.
-Most enterprise data centers make heavy use of stateful firewalls and that’s also what we’re recommending to most of our customers.
+Obviously you’re the only one who can decide where your Data Center environment is and which measures you’d like to implement, but as a generic rule, the more exposed (and the worse managed) a server is, the more you should lean toward a stateful firewall in front of it – no wonder most enterprise data centers make heavy use of stateful firewalls.